anticrisis/anticrisis.github.io/_drafts/2017-09-04-how-i-got-started-with-common-lisp-2017.md

 [StackOverflow](https://stackoverflow.com/questions/45642330/why-do-many-common-lisp-systems-use-a-single-packages-lisp-file/)
 question and answer for more background.

+Personally, I find the use of a single global namespace makes it difficult to separate concerns, even if Common Lisp does not strictly enforce information-hiding.
+So I tend to stick with the one-file-one-module/namespace/package approach.

 Next, a `system` is what we would call a `library` or an `application` today.
 It's a collection of source files that represent packages, plus additional things like test files,